-You’ll also have a weekly seminar in Year 1 led by one of our specialist Geography mentors.
-Working with these expert teachers you’ll find out what students are expected to learn in Geography, how to phrase your questions to build understanding, how to teach students to interpret, analyse and evaluate statistical data, diagrams, maps and other sources to reach reasoned conclusions, and how to organise practical enquiry and fieldwork.
+You’ll also have a weekly seminar in Year 1 led by one of our specialist Mathematics mentors.
+Working with these expert teachers you’ll find out what students are expected to learn in Mathematics, how to develop in pupils an intellectual curiosity and enthusiasm for mathematics, and how to develop skills in explanation, narrative, questioning, intervention and presentation that enable students to engage with mathematical concepts.

 You’ll spend two days a week or equivalent in Year 1 and three days a week in Year 2 working in school, gaining hands-on experience and putting your knowledge of theory into practice with the support of a specialist mentor.
 You’ll start by watching expert teachers and gradually build up your skills and confidence.
 Once you start teaching, your lessons will be observed and you’ll have opportunities to discuss how the lesson went.
 Your fortnightly meeting with your mentor will be an opportunity to highlight your achievements and plan your next steps.